vacp2p/rfc/content/docs/rfcs/70/README.md

 case group_context_extensions:	GroupContextExtensions;
 }
 ```
-On receiving a FramedContent containing a Proposal, a client MUST verify the signature inside `FramedContentAuthData` and that the epoch field of the enclosing FramedContent is equal to the epoch field of the current GroupContext object.
+On receiving a `FramedContent` containing a `Proposal`, a client MUST verify the signature inside `FramedContentAuthData` and that the epoch field of the enclosing FramedContent is equal to the epoch field of the current GroupContext object.
 If the verification is successful, then the Proposal SHOULD be cached in such a way that it can be retrieved by hash in a later Commit message.

 Proposals are organized as follows:
-- Add: requests that a client with a specified KeyPackage be added to the group.
+- `Add`: requests that a client with a specified KeyPackage be added to the group.
-- Update: similar to Add, it replaces the sender's LeafNode in the tree instead of adding a new leaf to the tree.
+- `Update`: similar to Add, it replaces the sender's LeafNode in the tree instead of adding a new leaf to the tree.
-- Remove: requests that the member with the leaf index removed be removed from the group.
+- `Remove`: requests that the member with the leaf index removed be removed from the group.
-- ReInit: requests to reinitialize the group with different parameters.
+- `ReInit`: requests to reinitialize the group with different parameters.
-- ExternalInit: used by new members that want to join a group by using an external commit.
+- `ExternalInit`: used by new members that want to join a group by using an external commit.
-- GroupContentExtensions: it is used to update the list of extensions in the GroupContext for the group.
+- `GroupContentExtensions`: it is used to update the list of extensions in the GroupContext for the group.

 Proposals structure and semantics MUST follow sections 12.1.1 - 12.1.7 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 Any list of commited proposals MUST be validated either by a the group member who created the commit, or any group member processing such commit.
 The validation MUST be done according to one of the procedures described in Section 12.2 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

-When creating or processing a Commit, a client applies a list of proposals to the ratchet tree and GroupContext.
+When creating or processing a Commit, a client applies a list of proposals to the ratchet tree and `GroupContext`.
 The client MUST apply the proposals in the list in the order described in Section 12.3 of [RFC9420](https://datatracker.ietf.org/doc/rfc9420/).

 ## Commit messages